AlecM33/Werewolf/README.md

 This is a Node.js application.
 It is written purely using JavaScript/HTML/CSS, with no front-end framework.
 The main dependencies are
 <a href="https://expressjs.com/">Express.js</a> and <a href="https://socket.io/">Socket.io</a>.
 It runs as a containerized application
 via <a href='https://cloud.google.com/run'>Google Cloud Run</a>.

 There is no data persisted in any database.

-In the event I need more scaling, I will likely integrate with a datastore like <a href='https://redis.io/'>Redis</a>.
+The app is almost entirely stateless, with instances kept in sync via
+<a href="https://redis.io/">Redis</a>, specifically with the <a href="https://redis.io/docs/manual/pubsub/">pub/sub model</a>.
+The exceptions are <a href="https://nodejs.org/api/child_process.html">Node.js child processes</a> that are spawned to keep track of games with a timer, which are stored in an instance's memory and communicated to other instances if needed.
 ## Contributing and Developers' Guide

 ### Running Locally

 The entrypoint for the application is `index.js` at the root.

+Before starting the Node.js server, you'll need a Redis server running locally on the default port.
+This is what's used to store active games and keep any number of Node.js servers in sync.
+I followed
+<a href="https://www.sitepoint.com/using-redis-node-js/">this tutorial</a>, specifically using the installation method that uses
+Windows Subsystem for Linux (WSL), since I am on a windows machine.
+Once I got WSL installed and was in a linux environment running in the powershell, I tested out the Redis server by using the Redis CLI (see their <a href="https://redis.io/docs/getting-started/">getting started page</a>).

-If you haven't already, install <a href="https://nodejs.org/en/">Node.js.</a> This should include the node package manager, <a href="https://www.npmjs.com/">npm</a>.
+Once that's done, if you haven't already, install <a href="https://nodejs.org/en/">Node.js.</a> This should include the node package manager, <a href="https://www.npmjs.com/">npm</a>.

 Run `npm install` from the root directory to install the necessary dependencies.